weakish/docs-en/views/search-rest-api.md

 Be aware the following limitations:

 - Applications with a Developer/Business plan can enable search indexes for at most 5/10 classes.
 - Applications with a Developer/Business plan can enable search indexes for at most 5/10 columns for each search-enabled classes.
-  However, `objectId`, `createdAt`, and `updatedAt` are always enabled for search-enabled classes, and they do not count against the column limit.
+  However, `objectId`, `createdAt`, and `updatedAt` are always enabled for search-enabled class, and they do not count against the column limit.

-- If LeanCloud does not receive any full text search API requests within two weeks after you enabled search indexes for a class, the search indexes of this class will be disabled.
+- If LeanCloud has not received any full text search API requests within two weeks after you enabled search indexes for a class, the search indexes of this class will be disabled.

 ## Full-text Search